engineering87/jwt-inspector/README.md

 - `GetSigningAlgorithm(string token)`: Extracts the signing algorithm used in the JWT.
 - `IsExpired(string token)`: Checks if the JWT token is expired.
 - `IsValidFormat(string token)`: Checks if the JWT token has a valid format (three parts separated by dots).
+- `GetIssuer(string token)`: Retrieves the issuer claim from the JWT token.
+- `GetCustomClaim(string token, string claimKey)`: Retrieves a specific custom claim from the JWT token.
+- `IDictionary<string, object> GetAllHeaders(string token)`: Retrieves all headers from the JWT token.
+- `DecodePayloadAs<T>(string token)`: Deserializes the JWT payload into a strongly-typed object.
+- `GetTokenSummary(string token)`: Generates a human-readable summary of the JWT token contents.

 ### Validation methods